nirzezak/trash_picking/README.md

 * BiRRT algorithm implementation - `multiarm_planner/rrt/rrt_connect.py`
 * Assuming an initialized `MultiarmEnvironment` (`multiarm_planner/multiarm_environment.py`) - usage of multi-arm BiRRT is through the `birrt` method in `MultiarmEnvironment`
 * `mutliarm_planner/ur5_group.py` includes methods for multi-arm operations, such as multi-arm forward kinematics, multi-arm collision checks and more

+### Background Simulation and Multiprocessing
+* Our package features a non-interruptive solution to motion planning by handling collision checks and motion planning computations in a sandbox simulation that runs in a different process in the background
+* The result is a fluid, real-time simulation and a stable environment
+  * Other motion planning projects compute motion planning inside the simulated environment, which affects (and ruins) the environment itself

 ## Acknowledgments
 [Multiarm Motion planner, Gal Wiernik](https://github.com/galmw/centralized-multiarm-drrt)